Recent statistics show that although the latest cars might have plenty of amazing hi-tech features, they can let you down when it comes to security.

 One of the main problems appears to be that criminals are exploiting weaknesses in the keyless entry systems most modern cars have.
 In other words, those cars which only need a fob, or other keyless device, to allow entry.

 The figures speak for themselves.
-Latest stats from the RAC reveal that car theft rose 30% between 2013 and 2016, the most recent years covered by the RAC’s research.
+Latest stats from the Office of National Statistics (ONS) reveal that car theft rose 56% between 2016 and 2017.

 What is ‘relay’ theft?

 The problem appears to be with the software that cars now need.
 Thieves use easily accessible technology, usually radio transmitters, to capture the signal from a car’s fob key in ‘relay boxes’.

 One thief needs to be close to the fob, the source of the signal, which could be by simply standing outside your kitchen window, for example.
 They then relay the signal to the other thief holding the other transmitter by your car.

 The car’s security is then breached as the vehicle thinks the real fob key is being used.

 Less than a minute to drive a car away